evolvingstuff/vdw2/content/posts/sepsis-is-both-prevented-and-treated-by-vitamin-d-many-studies.md

    * Note: Many studies incorrectly used no maintenance dosing, just one loading dose

-1. Consider reducing sepsis even more by adding <a href="/posts/sepsis-4-fewer-days-in-icu-if-add-omega-3-meta-analysis-of-12-rct" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Sepsis: 4 fewer days in ICU if add Omega-3 – meta-analysis of 12 RCT – June 2017">Omega-3</a>    <a href="/posts/magnesium-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Magnesium and Vitamin D">magnesium</a> , and/or <a href="/posts/vitamin-d-and-glutamine-reduced-trauma-center-deaths-by-half-matthews" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D and Glutamine reduced Trauma Center deaths by half – Matthews March 2017">Glutamine</a>
+1. Consider reducing sepsis even more by adding [Omega-3](/posts/sepsis-4-fewer-days-in-icu-if-add-omega-3-meta-analysis-of-12-rct)    [magnesium](/posts/magnesium-and-vitamin-d) , and/or [Glutamine](/posts/vitamin-d-and-glutamine-reduced-trauma-center-deaths-by-half-matthews)

 ---